Visit Spain, fourth stop: Granada

-We stayed in the Alhambra from early morning until late afternoon.
-We did see a lot, but surely not everything.
-However, we managed to visit every mayor palace, the gardens, the local church of Santa María & passed the beautiful convent of San Francisco.
+We ourselves stayed in the Alhambra from early morning until late afternoon.
+We did see a lot, but certainly not everything.
+However, we managed to visit every major palace, the gardens, the local church of Santa María & passed the beautiful convent of San Francisco.

 - An interesting fact about this last place is that it held both the bodies of Queen Isabella & King Ferdinand.
 That is, until finally the Royal Chapel in the city center was finished in 1521.
 Their final resting place, which was commissioned by their grandson Charles V. An impressive monument & the second MUST SEE in Granada, (see below).

-All in all, an unforgettable visit, and a memorable day.
+All in all, an unforgettable visit & a memorable day.

-Tips & recommendations on your visit to the Alhambra, Granada
+TRAVELTips & recommendations for your visit to the Alhambra, Granada

-There are different options.
+- First of all, buy your tickets in advance!
+That sometimes actually means, months ahead.
+There are several options.
 From a general visit to access to certain parts.
 In daytime or nighttime.
 With or without a guide.
-There are even exclusive “skip the line” tickets.

-Every group is limited in total.
+Every group who enters is limited in total.
 This probably has to do with the fact that from the moment you enter these palaces everyone starts looking up, down, right, left, … so, not straight ahead anymore.
-In conclusion, it’s to avoid too many accidents.
+In conclusion, it’s to avoid accidents.

 If you are inside these palaces, there’s no time limit to your stay.
 Once outside though, you can’t get back in.

 The Palacios Nazaríes are definitely the highlight of the Alhambra.
-However, the whole place is worthwhile a visit.
-Inside and out!
-Referring to the spectacular views you’ll almost constantly get of Granada & the surrounding area.
+However, the whole place is worth a visit.
+Inside & out!
+Also referring to the spectacular views you’ll almost constantly get of Granada & the surrounding area.
 One of the finest views is from one of the towers of the Alcazaba, the former military quarters of the Alhambra.

-After that, we headed to the main exit and brought a visit to the giftshop.
+After that, we headed to the main exit and visited the gift shop.
 One of those shops where you feel almost obliged to buy something.
 Being at such an impressive historical place.